mananmadan/College/Sem5/MPC/checkpoint/VIVA.md

 ## TODO
-- Data Transfer Instruction from My Notes
+- Data Transfer Instruction from My Notes [done]
 - Max Min Mode from copy
-- Program Execution and Tranfer function at Page 54 bharat acharya PDF
+- Program Execution and Tranfer function at Page 54 bharat acharya PDF [done]
-- Interrupts from my notes
+- Interrupts from my notes [done]
-- also diff b/w 8085 and 8086 needed from pg 102?
+- difference b/w 8086 and 8088 from pg 103 bharat acharya [done]
-- difference b/w 8086 and 8088 from pg 103 bharat acharya
+- peripherals from notes

 # Facts to know!